amrsaid-ML/HEART-DESIASE-PREDICTION/README.md

 # Heart Disease Prediction Project

 ## Project Overview
-This project uses machine learning to predict heart disease risk based on a set of health metrics.
-The process involves data preprocessing, feature selection, and training various supervised and unsupervised learning models.
-The final model is deployed via a Streamlit web application.
+This project aims to analyze, predict, and visualize heart disease risks using machine learning.
+The workflow involves data preprocessing, feature selection, dimensionality reduction (PCA), model training, evaluation, and deployment.
+Classification models like Logistic Regression, Decision Trees, Random Forest, and SVM will be used, alongside K-Means and Hierarchical Clustering for unsupervised learning.
+Additionally, a Streamlit UI will be built for user interaction, deployed via Ngrok, and the project will be hosted on GitHub.

 ## Files and Directories
 - `01_data_preprocessing.ipynb`: Notebook for data cleaning and initial preparation.